PLENAZO TRIBE

 Ritmo de la Plena (Video Oficial)

-Founded by Puerto Rican musician, singer, percussionist, producer, and bandleader Gabriel J. Montes (Carolina, Puerto Rico), Plenazo Tribe was born out of necessity, resilience, and love for ancestral sound.
-Gabriel grew up with Plena in his blood and carried it across borders long before the Tribe existed—performing in the streets of Poland with Guamanique, in the plazas of Madrid with Los Pleneros del Exilio, and throughout communities where Plena became both cultural memory and living language.
+Founded by Puerto Rican actor, singer, percussionist, producer, and bandleader Gabriel J. Montes (Carolina, Puerto Rico), Plenazo Tribe was born out of necessity, resilience, and a profound love for ancestral sound.
+Gabriel grew up with Plena in his blood and carried it across borders performing in the streets of Poland with Guamanique, in the plazas of Madrid with Los Pleneros del Exilio, and throughout communities where Plena served as both cultural memory and living language.

-When Gabriel relocated to Los Angeles, he found a city rich in music but largely disconnected from the Plena he knew.
-Instead of waiting for a scene to appear, he began creating one.
-He performed solo in public spaces, cultural gatherings, and even during the writers’ and actors’ strikes, where his panderos became a call for unity, dignity, and collective voice.
+When Gabriel relocated to Los Angeles, he discovered a city rich in musical diversity but largely disconnected from the Plena tradition he knew.
+Rather than waiting for a scene to appear, he began creating one.
+He performed in public spaces, cultural gatherings, and even during the writers’ and actors’ strikes, where his panderos became a call for unity and collective voice.

-Facing the reality of limited musicians, inspiration turned into innovation.
-Influenced by legendary plenero Tito Matos, Gabriel developed the bipandero—a technique and instrument that allows two panderos to be played simultaneously.
-More than a musical solution, the bipandero became a symbol of Plenazo Tribe’s ethos: adapt, honor, and keep the rhythm alive no matter the odds.
+Facing the reality of limited Plena musicians in the city, inspiration turned into innovation.
+Influenced by legendary plenero Tito Matos, Gabriel developed the bipandero a technique and instrument that allows two panderos to be played simultaneously.
+More than a musical solution, the bipandero became a symbol of Plenazo Tribe’s ethos: adapt, honor tradition, and keep the rhythm alive no matter the odds.

 From those gatherings, Plenazo Tribe was born.